mvolkmann/MyUnixEnv/notes/Go07-Reflection.md

 ## Reflection

-Reflection supports the use of data whose type is not known until runtime.
+Reflection supports the use of data that whose types are not known until runtime and do not implement known interfaces.
+This includes the ability to call methods on the data.

 In Go this typically involves writing functions that take arguments or return values of type `interface{}` which can be any type.
-Think of using the `interface{}` type as opting into runtime type checking which introduces more opportunities for panics to occur.
+Think of using the `interface{}` type as opting into runtime type checking.
+A downside is that it introduces more opportunities for panics to occur.

 The standard library package `reflect` provides run-time reflection for determining the type of a value and manipulating it in a type-safe way.